Regulations and code of practice for taught programmes 2024/25

 1.2.
 The expectations of the Code are developed with a commitment to the UK Quality Code for Higher Education, and the awards conferred are benchmarked against the Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies.
 Individual disciplines will also refer to relevant subject benchmark statements.

 1.3.
-The relevant sections of this Codemay apply to the assessment, progression and completion of any taught components in research degree programmes.
+The relevant sections of this Codemay apply to the assessment, progression and completion of any taught units or components in research degree programmes.
 For further information please see the regulations for specific degrees in the Regulations and Code of Practice for Research Degree Programmes.

 1.4.
 The Code applies to all taught students, including those who study on a part time basis.
 For this purpose, where reference is made to ‘years of study’ the policy must be applied on a pro rata basis and equivalent to the volume of credit that a full-time student would normally undertake in an academic year